richie-duong/Jeopardy/README.md

 # Jeopardy

 Demonstration link is coming soon!
+Once I deploy the application, this section will be updated.

 ## Description
 This project is a trivia game inspired by the American television game show of the same name.
 Unlike the TV show however, this application allow for two players/teams to compete to identify the person, place, thing, or idea that the question/clue describes.
 The web application demonstrates my knowledge in the MERN stack (MongoDB, Express, React.js, and Node.js) architecture.
 All questions, answers, team names, and team scores are stored in, retrieved from, and/or updated to MongoDB from the backend files.